benchen4395/esspr_alibaba.com/README.md

 4、The application demo of proposed methods in alibaba.com (APP version).

-All data, code implements will be released to public through the official repository, as well as the adaptive testing for modern dual-stream models like CLIP  and Align.
+All data, code implements will be released to public through [official repository](https://github.com/alibaba), as well as the adaptive testing for modern dual-stream models like CLIP  and Align.

 ## Offiline cross-modal testing results
 Beside the image-to-image, text-to-text, (image+text)-to-(image+text), we also provide the results of `image-to-text`, `text-to-image`, `image-to-(image+text)` and `text-to-(image+text)` cross-modal testings. **All data presented are the average values of the metrics for all testings.**